Franculino/microBlooM/README.md

         length: [l0, l1, ..., lne ]
 ```

-_Boundary data_: At least two vertex attributes are required to prescribe the boundary type (1: pressure, 2: flow rate, None: otherwise) and the boundary values (can be pressure or flow rate,
+_Boundary data_: At least two vertex attributes are required to prescribe the boundary type (1: pressure, 2: flow rate, None: otherwise, "boundaryType") and the boundary values (can be pressure or flow rate, None: otherwise, "boundaryValue").
-None: otherwise).

 ```
 two (1 x nv) arrays, where nv is number of vertices: